zhan9san/amazon-bedrock-agentcore-samples/02-use-cases/AWS-operations-agent/README.md

 #### Interactive Chat Client with Local Containers (optional - advance use case)

+#### `Please run below script to deploy agents locally.
+Agents will be connecting to AgentCore services in AWS. `

 ```bash
 # Start a local agent container
 cd agentcore-runtime/tests/local